In case of emergencies please ring 999/112

 Working and Living in Ireland

-The HSE is the largest employer in the state, with over 100,000 employees.
-More than 67,000 are direct employees, the remainder are employed by agencies funded by the HSE.
+The HSE is the largest employer in the state.
 The HSE aims to be an Employer of Choice, and offers a wide range of challenging career opportunities that enable our staff to make an important contribution to the health services, to public service and to the lives of everyone living in Ireland.

 For overseas candidates looking to work for the National Ambulance Service from outside the European Economic Area please click here for more information.